 The Self Graduate Fellowship assists the University of Kansas in efforts to recruit talented prospective Ph.D. students.
-The recruitment goal is to ensure a strong pool of exceptionally well-qualified candidates is available from which to select new Self Graduate Fellows.
+The recruitment goal is to ensure a strong pool of exceptionally well-qualified candidates is available for selecting new Self Graduate Fellows.
 In collaboration with eligible departments and schools, the Self Graduate Fellowship proactively identifies and recruits prospective fellows.
 Efforts are ongoing to expand and increase awareness of the Self Graduate Fellowship and graduate education at the University of Kansas.
-Departments make admissions decisions after students have been admitted by Graduate Studies, and then identify those students who possess the attributes of a Self Graduate Fellow for nomination.
-First-year Ph.D. students may also be nominated.
+Departments make admissions decisions after students have been admitted by Graduate Studies and then identify those students who possess the attributes of a Self Graduate Fellow for nomination.
+Incoming and first-year Ph.D. students may be nominated.